Unity-Technologies/ml-agents/docs/Training-Using-Concurrent-Unity-Instances.md

 # Training Using Concurrent Unity Instances

-As part of release v0.8, we enabled developers to run concurrent, parallel instances of the Unity executable during training.
-For certain scenarios, this should speed up the training.

 ## How to Run Concurrent Unity Instances During Training

 Please refer to the general instructions on [Training ML-Agents](Training-ML-Agents.md).
 In order to run concurrent Unity instances during training, set the number of environment instances using the command line option `--num-envs=<n>` when you invoke `mlagents-learn`.
 Optionally, you can also set the `--base-port`, which is the starting port used for the concurrent Unity instances.